 This learning experience provides residents with the opportunity to work closely with the ED healthcare team in a challenging, diverse and rapidly changing environment.
 A variety of activities that range from medication reconciliation and providing drug information to clinical staff and patients to provision of care in "code" situations are some of the activities that residents participate in during this learning experience.

 This learning experience offers residents an in-depth experience in the management of infectious diseases and the utilization of antimicrobial therapy for patients.
 Residents will be able to develop clinical skills in infectious diseases and antimicrobial stewardship.
 They will also participate in committee meetings and staff education.

-Pharmacy Leadership and Administration (Six Months)
+Pharmacy Leadership and Administration (Nine Months)

 Residents will gain experience in health-system pharmacy leadership and administration throughout the program.
 Practical management skills include written and verbal communications, an understanding of policies, conflict resolution, regulatory issues, medication safety, and overall operations.

 This learning experience allows residents to spend time with patients with chronic diseases in an outpatient setting.
 During this longitudinal rotation, residents will evaluate drug regiments of patients and make therapeutic recommendations to clinicians in disease-management clinics.
 Residents will be able to participate in patient education in these clinics.